sbelka-1703/Tip-Calulaor/README.md

 # Tip Calculaor

-This is a simple tip calculator that is written in HTML and JavaScript and styled with CSS
+This is a simple tip calculator that is written in HTML and JavaScript and styled with CSS.

 ## Installation

-Move the files to your favorite IDE and run the HTML file on your browser
+Move the files to your favorite IDE and run the HTML file on your browse.

 ## Usage